 Starting a virtual call center

-The truth is: Since virtual call centers don't need much to operate, setting them up is a fairly straightforward process.
+The truth is: Since virtual call centers don’t need much to operate, setting them up is a fairly straightforward process.
 And the best part?
-Once you get through starting a virtual call center, the actual software will be maintained and upgraded by a third-party provider that also offers support throughout the whole process.
+Once you get through starting a business for a virtual call center, the actual software will be maintained and upgraded by a third-party provider that also offers support throughout the whole process.
 Here’s how to start a virtual call center in a nutshell.

 Before starting a virtual call center, you have to figure out a few things first: